yuval-benjamin/MyPublicIP/README.md

 ## Challenges I Encountered
 * Issues with creating an app password with Google - Used Slack instead.
 * App version staying static between different commits - Used [Uplift](http://upliftci.dev), an automatic tool to bump versions and create tags, according to conventional commits (That also creates a CHANGELOG!).
+* For me, all architecture is local, so GitHub can't send a webhook to Jenkins.
+Making it impossible for Jenkins to run everytime a commit is pushed - Run jobs manually / put Jenkins instance on the cloud.

 ## What's Next?
 - Moving all credentials from Jenkins to one place (e.g AWS Secrets Manager).